marcanpilami/jChronix/chronix-doc/src/site/sphinx/admin/archi.rst

 * All links are duplex - making it far easier to cross firewalls
 * Routed means there is no need for direct links between nodes - as long as there is a route through other nodes, it will work
 * Every node has a local database that guarantees no message will be ever lost even if a node is shutdown/crashes.
-  (some may be withhold until the node is restarted or network is reestablished)
+  (some may be withheld until the node is restarted or network is reestablished)
 * LAN and WAN compatible (based on a JMS implementation named ActiveMQ).
 However, for better performances, WAN links should be avoided.

 A distributed system is not easy to administrate.
 That's why a specific node is designated as the *console node*.
-This node is a compute node that boasts a web server holding the administration console and the dev environment.
+This node is a compute node that boasts a web server holding the administration console and the production plan dev environment.
 Every log is always sent to this node.
 (compute nodes hold all the logs of jobs that have run locally as well as the logs of the runner nodes they control.
 Runner nodes do not keep logs).